CFR45: A New Future - Red Deer Advocate

-From the competitors right to the top row of the ENMAX Centrium, excitement flowed throughout the entire night.
+From the competitors, right to the top row of the Enmax Centrium, excitement flowed throughout Tuesday night.

-It was perhaps a nervous opening night more than the 44 previous, as for the first time the Canadian Finals Rodeo was held outside of Edmonton.
+It was perhaps a more nerve-racking opening night than the 44 previous, as for the first time, the Canadian Finals Rodeo was held outside of Edmonton.

 “It was real special today.
 Real interesting being this close to home.
-I’ve been so many times in Edmonton and to come to Red Deer, it’s just different day,” said Saddle Bronc rider Jim Berry of Rocky Mountain House.
+I’ve been so many times in Edmonton and to come to Red Deer, it’s just a different day,” said saddle bronc rider Jim Berry of Rocky Mountain House.

 “It’s positive, it’s fresh and exciting that it’s all new.
 Nothing jaded about it.”